amirnafisa/Parsing/README.md

 # Parsing

-One of the important tasks in natural language processing include parsing sentences.
-This project provides Earley's implementation of Parsing using predict, scan/attach and complete phases.
-There are two implementations available, one without any parsing tricks which is therefore slower and the other one with parsing tricks which speeds up parsing however it may be slightly error prone.

-Usage:

-Without parsing tricks,
+There are two widely known parsers, one of which is Earley's.
+This project gives an implementation of the same.

+It can be run via the gui interface as well as commandline.

+To use the gui:
-python3 parse.py
+python3 interface_tool.py

-With parsing tricks,
+To use the command line utility: python3 parse2.py <grammar file> <Sentence2Parse>

+The upper box is the input box
+The lower box is the output box

+Example Usage:
-python3 parse2.py
+python3 parse2.py wallstreet.gr 'The fan is working .'